GOAL: Prevent cancer by reducing exposure to risk factors.

 - Increase completion of the HPV vaccination series among Nevada youth.

 - Decrease adult and youth smoking/vaping; decreasing youth initiation of smoking/vaping; decreasing exposure to secondhand smoke.
 Details are outlined in the 2019 - 2023 Nevada Tobacco Control Plan.

 - Reduce the obesity rate in children and maintaining the obesity rate in adults.

 - Decrease exposure to elevated levels of radon.

 Christine Thompson, Cancer Prevention Programs Manager email@example.com

-Prevention Task Force meets four times per year in February, April, August and November on the 2nd Thursday of the month, from 3 to 4:30 p.m.
+Prevention & Early Detection Task Force meets four times per year in January, April, August and November on the 3rd Wednesday of the month, from 2-4 p.m.

 Task Force and Collaborative Resources: